Automated tuning for the parameters of linear solvers: Methodological studies

 HES has several control parameters affecting the overall performance.
 These include the generation size and the number of soft and random mutations used to produce new individuals.
 In addition to them, the fraction of the least values range must be specified when using NN as a random mutation filter.
 The following sections investigate the effect of varying these parameters, their impact on the optimization results, and provide some basic recommendations for choosing these values.

 The randomization process is an essential part of the evolution strategy.
-This, however, affects the result of the specific trial run and requires some statistical averaging to produce reliable data.
-The calculation results presented below are obtained by averaging over 20~trials (unless otherwise specified), and the mean and standard deviation are typically shown.
+This, however, may result in some variation in the optimization results from run to run.
+The calculation results presented below were obtained by averaging over 20~trials, and the mean and standard deviation are typically shown.

-The results presented in the following subsections are performed for three test systems \texttt{cube40}, \texttt{cube100}, and \texttt{apache2}, and for three solver configurations with 7, 13, and 21 parameters.
-The NNs used when optimizing the linear solver configuration are trained with the datasets containing the information for the same SLAE.
+The results presented in the following subsections are performed for three test systems, \texttt{cube40}, \texttt{cube100}, and \texttt{apache2}, and for three solver configurations with 7, 13, and 21 parameters.
+The NNs used when optimizing the linear solver configuration are trained with datasets containing information for the same SLAE and for the same compute system.